finkbeiner-lab/microscopeimagequality/README.md

 Getting started
 -------------

-Clone the `main` branch of this repository
+Clone the `main` branch of this repository.
+You can skip this step if you already cloned the repository earlier.

 ```
 git clone -b main https://github.com/finkbeiner-lab/microscopeimagequality.git